-- I stopped myself from saying what I truly felt, and started writing status updates to be acknowledged.
+- I stopped myself from saying what I truly felt, and started writing status updates to be acknowledged or liked.

 - I stopped listening to valuable comments and opinions from others, and started focusing only on “likes” and ignoring “dislikes”.

-- I read a lot about life hacks feeling good that I was learning something new, but I failed to implement what I was learning in real-life.
+- I read a lot about life hacks feeling good that I was learning something new, but I failed to implement in real-life.